Fr0sT-Brutal/awesome-pascal/README.md

 * [Graphics32](https://github.com/graphics32/graphics32). `[Delphi]` `[FPC]` Designed for fast 32-bit graphics handling on Delphi, Kylix and Lazarus.
 Optimized for 32-bit pixel formats, it provides fast operations with pixels and graphic primitives, and in most cases Graphics32 outperforms the standard TCanvas classes.
 It is almost a hundred times faster in per-pixel access and about 2-5 times faster in drawing lines.

-* [GraphicEx](http://www.delphi-gems.com/index.php/libs/graphicex-library).
-Addendum to Delphi's Graphics.pas to enable your application to load many common image formats.
+* [GraphicEx](https://github.com/mike-lischke/GraphicEx). `[Delphi]` Addendum to Delphi's Graphics.pas to enable your application to load many common image formats.
 This library is primarily designed to load images as background (buttons, forms, toolbars) and textures (DirectX, OpenGL) or for image browsing and editing purposes as long as you don't need to save images.

 * [Vampyre Imaging Library](http://imaginglib.sourceforge.net). `[Delphi]` `[FPC]` Cross-platform native Object Pascal (Delphi and Free Pascal) image loading, saving, and manipulation library.

-* [CCR-EXIF](https://code.google.com/p/ccr-exif) (seems abandoned, list of forks on GH [here](https://github.com/search?l=Pascal&o=desc&q=ccr-exif&s=updated&type=Repositories)).
-Library to read and write Exif, IPTC and XMP metadata from JPEG, TIFF and PSD images.
+* [CCR-EXIF](https://code.google.com/p/ccr-exif) (seems abandoned, list of forks on GH [here](https://github.com/search?l=Pascal&o=desc&q=ccr-exif&s=updated&type=Repositories)). `[Delphi]` Library to read and write Exif, IPTC and XMP metadata from JPEG, TIFF and PSD images.

-* [KIcon](http://www.tkweb.eu/en/delphicomp/kicon.html).
-This component makes sense if a more complex manipulation with icons (or better icon files *.ico) than just viewing is needed.
+* [KIcon](http://www.tkweb.eu/en/delphicomp/kicon.html). `[Delphi]` `[FPC]` This component makes sense if a more complex manipulation with icons (or better icon files *.ico) than just viewing is needed.
 Full PNG icon image support, correct rendering, icons with alpha channel.

 * [Delphi Twain](http://www.kluug.net/delphitwain.php). `[Delphi]` `[FPC]` The library allows you to easily access scanning functions from Delphi and Lazarus.

-* [Synopse PDF](https://github.com/synopse/SynPDF).
-Fully featured Open Source PDF document creation library for Delphi, embedded in one unit.
-Pure Delphi code, Delphi 5 up to XE7, for Win32 and Win64 platforms.
+* [Synopse PDF](https://github.com/synopse/SynPDF). `[Delphi]` `[FPC]` Fully featured Open Source PDF document creation library for Delphi, embedded in one unit.
+Pure Delphi code, Delphi 5 up to Delphi 10.3 Rio (and latest version of FPC), for Win32 and Win64 platforms.

-* [PowerPDF](https://github.com/TurboPack/PowerPDF).
-VCL component to create PDF docment visually.
+* [PowerPDF](https://github.com/TurboPack/PowerPDF). `[Delphi]` VCL component to create PDF docment visually.
 Like Forms, you can design PDF document easily on Delphi or C++Builder IDE.

-* [IGDI+](https://sourceforge.net/projects/igdiplus).
-The free open source library allows quick and easy implementations of complex GDI+ applications, in a natural Delphi-friendly code.
+* [IGDI+](https://sourceforge.net/projects/igdiplus). `[Delphi]` The free open source library allows quick and easy implementations of complex GDI+ applications, in a natural Delphi-friendly code.

-* [GLScene](https://sourceforge.net/projects/glscene).
-OpenGL based 3D library for Delphi.
+* [GLScene](https://sourceforge.net/projects/glscene). `[Delphi]` `[FPC]` OpenGL based 3D library for Delphi, C++Builder and Lazarus.
 It provides visual components and objects allowing description and rendering of 3D scenes in an easy, no-hassle, yet powerful manner.
 GLScene is not just an OpenGL wrapper or utility library, it has grown to become a set of founding classes for a generic 3D engine with Rapid Application Development in mind.
 GLScene allows you to quickly design and render 3D scenes without having to learn the intricacies of OpenGL, if you know how to design a TForm, you'll easily master the basic operations of GLScene.
 The library comes with a large collections of demos showcasing the ease of use, and demonstrating RAD wasn't done at the expense of CPU/GPU horsepower.

-* [SynGdiPlus](https://github.com/synopse/mORMot/blob/master/SynGdiPlus.pas).
-Enables an application to load and save GIF, TIF, PNG and JPG pictures.
+* [SynGdiPlus](https://github.com/synopse/mORMot/blob/master/SynGdiPlus.pas). `[Delphi]` `[FPC]` Enables an application to load and save GIF, TIF, PNG and JPG pictures.
 It also allows anti-aliased drawing from any TMetaFile.
 That is, you can play a .emf content using GDI+ instead of GDI, for much better rendering result.

-* [mORMotReport](https://github.com/synopse/mORMot/blob/master/SQLite3/mORMotReport.pas) ([docs](http://synopse.info/files/html/api-1.18/mORMotReport.html)).
-Fast and efficient code-based reporting component, with preview form and PDF export.
+* [mORMotReport](https://github.com/synopse/mORMot/blob/master/SQLite3/mORMotReport.pas) ([docs](http://synopse.info/files/html/api-1.18/mORMotReport.html)). `[Delphi]` Fast and efficient code-based reporting component, with preview form and PDF export.

-* [Andorra 2D](http://sourceforge.net/projects/andorra).
-New generation 2D Engine for Delphi and Lazarus.
+* [Andorra 2D](http://sourceforge.net/projects/andorra). `[Delphi]` `[FPC]` New generation 2D Engine for Delphi and Lazarus.
 Andorra 2D is capable to use DirectX or OpenGL through graphic plugins.
 Andorra 2D is built in a very modular way and is yet easy to use.

-* [Transparent-canvas](https://github.com/vintagedave/transparent-canvas).
-Delphi VCL / Windows project for drawing semi-transparent alphablended graphics.
+* [Transparent-canvas](https://github.com/vintagedave/transparent-canvas). `[Delphi]` Delphi VCL / Windows project for drawing semi-transparent alphablended graphics.
 It provides a class similar to TCanvas.

-* [Fully-justified-text](https://github.com/vintagedave/fully-justified-text).
-Delphi VCL / Windows project for text output, allowing printing of fully justified text with a variety of options.
+* [Fully-justified-text](https://github.com/vintagedave/fully-justified-text). `[Delphi]` Delphi VCL / Windows project for text output, allowing printing of fully justified text with a variety of options.

-* [AsciiImage](https://github.com/Memnarch/AsciiImage).
-AsciiImage-Implementation for Delphi by Alexander Benikowski based on AsciiImage by Charles Parnot.
+* [AsciiImage](https://github.com/Memnarch/AsciiImage). `[Delphi]` AsciiImage-Implementation for Delphi by Alexander Benikowski based on AsciiImage by Charles Parnot.
 Read more on [his article](http://cocoamine.net/blog/2015/03/20/replacing-photoshop-with-nsstring).
 // *Creates scalable monochrome image from ASCII pixel map*

-* [PngComponents](https://bitbucket.org/uweraabe/pngcomponents).
-PngComponents is a set of components that allows you to include in your application real PNG files.
+* [PngComponents](https://bitbucket.org/uweraabe/pngcomponents). `[Delphi]` PngComponents is a set of components that allows you to include in your application real PNG files.
 PNG files on their own do not generate an enourmous advantage, but their support for an alpha-channel does indeed have quite a charm to it.

-* [AggPasMod](https://github.com/CWBudde/AggPasMod).
-Modernized Pascal Anti-Grain Geometry.
+* [AggPasMod](https://github.com/CWBudde/AggPasMod). `[Delphi]` Modernized Pascal Anti-Grain Geometry.
 Based on AggPas, which is itself based on the Anti-Grain Geometry, this project offers support for the latest Delphi Versions (XE and above) and contains some helper classes (VCL components and FireMonkey interface).
 2D vector graphics library.
 Basically, you can think of AggPas as of a rendering engine that produces pixel images in memory from some vectorial data.
 But of course, AGG can do much more than that.
 // *Vector graphic library, renders SVG and much more*

-* [delphi-shader](https://github.com/WouterVanNifterick/delphi-shader).
-Hundreds of graphical effects, and a library that provides GLSL functionality in pure Delphi code.
+* [delphi-shader](https://github.com/WouterVanNifterick/delphi-shader). `[Delphi]` Hundreds of graphical effects, and a library that provides GLSL functionality in pure Delphi code.
 This project produces an executable with more than a hundred real-time graphical effects.
 All that is a 100% pascal implementation, without the use of exernal libraries or hardware acceleration.

-* [dglOpenGL](https://github.com/SaschaWillems/dglOpenGL).
-Delphi / Pascal OpenGL header translation.
+* [dglOpenGL](https://github.com/SaschaWillems/dglOpenGL). `[Delphi]` `[FPC]` Delphi / Pascal OpenGL header translation.

-* [DelphiZXingQRCodeEx](https://github.com/MichaelDemidov/DelphiZXingQRCodeEx).
-Delphi port of the QR Code generating functionality from ZXing, an open source barcode image processing library.
+* [DelphiZXingQRCodeEx](https://github.com/MichaelDemidov/DelphiZXingQRCodeEx). `[Delphi]` `[FPC]` Delphi/Lazarus port of the QR Code generating functionality from ZXing, an open source barcode image processing library.

-* [ZXing.Delphi](https://github.com/Spelt/ZXing.Delphi).
-Native Object Pascal library for Delphi XE to 10.2 Tokyo that is based on the well known open source Barcode Scanning Library ZXing (Zebra Crossing).
+* [ZXing.Delphi](https://github.com/Spelt/ZXing.Delphi). `[Delphi]` Native Object Pascal library for Delphi XE to 10.2 Tokyo that is based on the well known open source Barcode Scanning Library ZXing (Zebra Crossing).
 It is aimed at all of the FireMonkey mobile platforms and, starting from v3.1, it fully supports also Windows VCL applications (no dependencies on FMX.Graphics unit).

-* [QuickImageFX](https://github.com/exilon/QuickImageFX).
-Delphi library for simplifying image load/save, conversion and transformation.
+* [QuickImageFX](https://github.com/exilon/QuickImageFX). `[Delphi]` Delphi library for simplifying image load/save, conversion and transformation.
 Load/save png, jpg, gif and bmp. get image from different resources: file, stream, http, imagelist, associated windows icon, executable file icon, etc...
 Rotate, flip, grayscale and many other transformations.

-* [NativeJpg](https://code.google.com/p/simdesign).
-Fully object-oriented Pascal implementation that allows to read and write Jpeg files.
+* [NativeJpg](https://code.google.com/p/simdesign). `[Delphi]` Fully object-oriented Pascal implementation that allows to read and write Jpeg files.
 You can use this software to read and write Jpeg images from files or streams.
 It supports baseline and progressive Jpeg, support for metadata, as well as all conceivable lossless operations.

 ## Game dev ##